 How does it work?

 Please contact me with the form below, letting me know what kind of pattern you want me to tech-edit and when you’ll need it finished.
-I’ll answer as soon as possible if I can take on your pattern.
-My average turnaround time is currently 5 days.
+I’ll answer as soon as possible if and when I can work on your pattern.
+My average turnaround time (between your inquiry and the start of editing) is currently 5 working days (1 calendar week) and we will need a some more days to “finish” the editing, which means your pattern ready for testing.
+Please take this into account for your test call.

-I can correct and/or comment Microsoft Word and Excel files, OpenOffice documents, PDF files, and Google docs and spreadsheets.
+I can correct and/or comment Microsoft Word and Excel files, PDF files, and Google docs and spreadsheets.

 How much does it cost me?